Particle accelaration and Radio astrophysics

 An important feature that deserves to be emphasized is that these sources are non-thermal emitters.
 Relativistic electrons can produce synchrotron radiation in the radio domain (and in some extreme cases up to X-ray) and non-thermal X-rays through inverse Compton scattering (and potentially relativistic bremsstrahlung).
 Relativistic protons can interact with thermal material and produce neutral pions that decay to produce gamma-rays.
 These particle accelerators can thus be probed through non-thermal radiation produced across the electromagnetic spectrum.
 Such multiwavelength studies are at the centre of the activities of this group.

 A related topic is the study of the influence of cosmic rays generated by massive stars on the energetic processing of molecules of astrochemical interest.
-This is especially relevant in dark cloud where photochemical processing is not active.
+This is especially relevant in dark clouds where photochemical processing is not active.
 All galactic particle accelerators (SNRs, PACWBs, BSRs...) are likely to contribute to the overall population of cosmic-rays that play a decisive role in the origin of the astrochemical diversity in molecular clouds.

 Schematic view of a molecular cloud, in the presence of sources of cosmic-rays such as a BSR, a PACWB and a SNR.
 Figure taken from De Becker 2015, Bull.
 Soc.
 Roy.
 Sci.
 Liège, 84, 15.